3Nigma/nelu-kernelu/readme.md

 * Has error stack tracing

 ## Installing
-Requires NodeJS v10+ installed on the machine that hosts the Jupyter Notebook server alongside the NeluKernelu JS kernel.
+Requires **NodeJS v12.3+** installed on the machine that hosts the Jupyter Notebook server alongside the **NeluKernelu JS** kernel.

-**TODO**
+We're not (_yet_) on NPM so, for now, you would have to manually do a `git clone` followed by a `npm install` which not only fetches the dependencies, but also makes the kernel available to Jupyter.

+If you then want to use it, just open jupyter (via `jupyter notebook`, for instance) and you should see it listed there.

 ## Restricted features
 Due to security considerations, the following NodeJS objects are not available to be used from within a cell: